 25. Compare Montreal Bagels

-You might not know this, but Montreal has its own kind of bagels, and they’re not like New York bagels at all.
+You might not know this, but Montreal has its kind of bagels, which’re unlike New York bagels.
 They’re smaller, thinner, sweeter, and denser than their well-known cousin, and they’re baked in a wood-fired oven instead of being boiled.
 Furthermore, Montrealers don’t put cream cheese on them – they eat them plain – although you certainly can if you’d like.